FAQs

 How much can I earn from recycling?

-The amount schools can earn for recycling this academic year (2023-24):
+The amount schools can earn for recycling 2024-25:

 • Battery recycling: £30 worth of book vouchers (for the first 100 schools returning a full battery box in the academic year 2023-24).
 Schools signed up for the battery collections are also entered into a free prize draw to win a £100 book voucher code.